jagadeesh-k-2802/simple-email-fork/FAQ.md

-~~Without [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE) emails need to be periodically fetched,~~ ~~which is a waste of battery power and internet bandwidth and will delay notification of new emails.~~ ~~Since the goal of FairEmail is to offer safe and fast email, providers without IMAP IDLE are not supported.~~ ~~You should consider this a problem of the provider, not of the app.~~ ~~Almost all email providers offer IMAP IDLE, with as notable exception Yahoo!~~
+~~Without [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE) emails need to be periodically fetched,~~ ~~which is a waste of battery power and internet bandwidth and will delay notification of new emails.~~ ~~Since the goal of SimpleEmail is to offer safe and fast email, providers without IMAP IDLE are not supported.~~ ~~You should consider this a problem of the provider, not of the app.~~ ~~Almost all email providers offer IMAP IDLE, with as notable exception Yahoo!~~